-In addition to meetings, Zoom also offers an easy way to conduct remote events with up to 10,000 viewers per host so that organizations can each their employees and clients more effectively.
+In addition to meetings, Zoom also offers an easy way to conduct remote events with up to 50,000 viewers per host so that organizations can each their employees and clients more effectively.
 Depending on how you configure it, you can select your Webinar attendees limit to 100, 500, 1000, 3000, 5000, or 10000 per host.
 If you need even more headroom — up to 50,000 — you can get in touch with Zoom’s sales team and get the limit extended for additional charges.

 |Zoom Webinar Feature||Feature limit|